-In West Virginia, the growth in the women’s prison population is more than three times that of the growth in the men’s.
+In West Virginia, the growth in the women’s prison population was more than two-and-a-half times that of the growth in the men’s between 2009 and 2015.

 For the most part, officials believe that this is partly the result of the opioid epidemic.
 But journalists from NPR and the Medill School of Journalism at Northwestern investigated and found that in prison, women are disciplined at higher rates than men.
 The disparities extend beyond prison.
 Women tend to be on parole longer than men once being released from prison, according to the Prison Policy Initiative.

 Ann Bartolo, the first Chief of Female Offenders for the Federal Bureau of Prisons, was tasked with assessing inequities in federal incarceration for women and men between 1989 and 1992.